Cheese (Brie)

 Why Do I Have an Intolerance to Brie?

 Intolerance to Brie cheese can result from lactose intolerance, casein intolerance, or sensitivity to histamines.
 Lactose intolerance occurs when the body lacks the enzyme lactase, necessary for digesting lactose, the sugar found in milk.
 Casein intolerance involves a sensitivity to the primary protein in milk.
 Additionally, Brie cheese contains histamines, which can cause adverse reactions in histamine-sensitive individuals.
+The mold that is formed in this cheese may also be a problem for some people.

 What Can I Do About It?